Magnitude (mathematics): History

 They proved that the first two could not be the same, or even isomorphic systems of magnitude.
 They did not consider negative magnitudes to be meaningful, and magnitude is still primarily used in contexts in which zero is either the smallest size or less than all possible sizes.

+In geometry

+Length, area, and volume describe the size or extent of an object in one dimension, two dimension, and three dimensions respectively.

 Numbers

 The magnitude of any number $x$ is usually called its absolute value or modulus, denoted by $|x|$.

 Real numbers

 The absolute value of a real number r is defined by: